Takosaga/Takosaga/README.md

 ---

 ### [Article Management System Project Planning](https://github.com/Takosaga/spring_24/tree/main/project_management)

+Challenge: The company has recieved creating a article management system with the given requirements.
+Results: Created a project planning document to develope an article management system.

-Developed an Agile-based system to streamline article submissions and reviews for academic journals.
+Developed a planning docuent to streamline article submissions and reviews for academic journals.

 * Designed and implemented workflows using the Scrum framework with two-week sprints.
 * Created a product backlog with user stories, story points, and Gantt charts for project planning.